KillingSpark/restic-cronned/README.md

 * `rckeyutil del Service Username`
 * `rckeyutil get Service Username`

-Example with reference to the example jobs: `rckeyutil set restic-repo1 Apache 1234`
+Example: Set a password '1234' with reference to the example jobs: `rckeyutil set restic-repo1 Apache 1234`

 ## Http server ##
 Started only if a port is given as the second command line argument